-The curriculum of Pathways to Technology offers the type of diversity and focus you expect from a magnet school.
+The curriculum of Pathways Academy of Technology and Design offers the type of diversity and focus you expect from a magnet school.
 Academics are at the foundation of every educational experience, while a technology-centric focus area gives students what they need to understand why, how and where technology is used.
-Pathways to Technology Magnet High School offers a more direct "path" for high school students interested in careers in technology.
+Pathways Academy of Technology and Design offers a more direct "path" for high school students interested in careers in technology.

 Students are most successful when they learn by doing within a collaborative culture.
 Project Based Learning (PBL) is the instructional method Pathways uses to help deliver our curricula.
 PBL is centered-around a driving question or challenge that a teacher proposes to his or her class.
 The students use their innovation and inquiry skills to investigate the problem.
 The learning becomes quite authentic when students decided on a publicly presented product.
 PBL provides many opportunities for student voice and choice as well as feedback and revision.
 Students must have 21st century skills; including the skills to collaborate and communicate effectively in order to be successful in completing a project.
 These requirements make learning real-life, thus enhancing the level of commitment and buy-in from students.
 Students can then take these skills and more efficiently adapt to college and a career.